jbakse/site_builder/content/turtles/turtle/turtle.md

 Turtle.prototype.popState = function () {
   if (this._stateStack.length === 0) {
     console.error(
       "Turtle: No states left on stack.
-Make sure your calls to .pushState and .popState are ballanced."
+Make sure your calls to .pushState and .popState are balanced."
     );
     return;
   }